 Some common ingredients of popular energy drinks include:

-While these substances may seem fairly harmless, the two main ingredients of energy drinks, sugar and caffeine, are not the quick energy fix they seem to be.
+While these substances may seem fairly harmless (yet are far from it), the two main ingredients of energy drinks, sugar and caffeine, are not the quick energy fix they seem to be.

-In fact, relying on sugar and caffeine sends your body into a cycle of dependency that can seriously harm your health, cause you to age quickly and make you fat and mushy.
+In fact, relying on sugar and caffeine sends your body into a cycle of dependency that can seriously harm your health, cause you to age quickly and make you gain weight.

 Energy Drink Nutrition: The Real Deal